In creative arts, students discover a variety of art forms through a study of dance, drama, music and visual arts.

 Studying the creative arts, students learn to appreciate, compose, listen, make and perform.
 Each art form has its own unique knowledge and skills, elements or concepts as well as a capacity to inspire and enrich lives.

-Students must study 100 hours of both music and visual arts during Years 7 to 10.
-They also have an opportunity to further develop their knowledge and skills in other art forms through elective subjects including drama, dance, photography and visual design.
+Students study 100 hours of both music and visual arts in Years 7 and 8.
+Students also have an opportunity to further develop their knowledge and skills in other art forms through elective subjects including drama, dance, photography and digital media in addition to music and visual arts.
 Students can then select from a range of courses in Years 11 to 12.

-Students have the opportunity to explore their creativity through art, music, and extra curricula programs such as dance.
-The creative arts encourages gifted and talented students to think critically and creatively; to experiment, interpret, innovate, imagine, appreciate and communicate and in doing so, contribute to our cultural life developing a clear sense of their own identity.
+Students have the opportunity to explore their creativity through art, music, drama, and extra curricula programs such as dance.
+The Creative Arts encourages gifted and talented students to think critically and creatively; to experiment, interpret, innovate, imagine, appreciate and communicate and in doing so, contribute to our cultural life developing a clear sense of their own identity.

-Visual arts provides opportunities for students to enjoy the making and studying of art.
+Visual arts provides opportunities for students to enjoy the making and critical study of art.
 It builds an understanding of the role of art in all forms of media, both in the contemporary and historical world, and encourages students to develop their ideas and interests in artworks.
-Visual Arts enables students to become informed about, to understand and to write about their contemporary world.
+Visual arts enables students to become informed about, to understand and to write about art their contemporary world.
+It enables students to develop their own Artworks, providing commentary on the world around them as they see it.

 Music

 All students also have the opportunity to develop their musical abilities and potential.
-Throughout the course students will discover how music as an artform plays important roles in the social, cultural, aesthetic and spiritual lives of people.
+Throughout the course, students will discover how music as an artform plays important roles in the social, cultural, aesthetic and spiritual lives of people around the world.

 At an individual level, music is a medium of personal expression.
 It enables the sharing of ideas, feelings and experiences which students will explore through the learning experiences of performing, composing and listening, within the context of a range of styles, periods and genres.
-They will also study the concepts of music (duration, pitch, dynamics and expressive techniques, tone colour, texture and structure).
+They will also study the elements of music (duration, pitch, dynamics and expression, performing media and timbre, texture and structure).

 Dance